-Intel SGX Driver Installation
+IRST Driver Installation

 - 1. Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 2.
 Click Option Drivers (button). - 3.
-Click 3.Install SGX Driver > Yes. - 4.
-Click OK > OK to complete the installation.
+Click 5.Install IRST Driver > Yes. - 4.
+Click OK > OK (make sure you click all the OK messages which pop-up) to complete the installation. - 5.
+Click Restart Now to restart the computer. - 6.
+Run the Intel® OptaneTM Memory and Storage Management app from the Apps screen.